bobbyers1111/bobcheat/git/git.md

 4. Fetch and merge from the remote again (in case new commits were made while you were working)
 5. Push your branch up to the remote for review
 ***
+### Git Objects

+>Stored in the *Object Store* and consists of the following objects..

+1. **Commit Object**
+    1. Is a small text file
+    1. Is all git needs to rebuild the full contents of a commit
+    1. Stores the following information..
+        1. Commit user information
+        1. Commit message
+        1. Reference to the commit's parent(s)
+        1. Reference to the root tree of the project

+2. **Annotated tag**
+> Is a reference to a specific commit

+3. **Tree**
+> List of directories and files inside a project

+4. **Blob**
+> Contents of a any file being managed by git
+***
+### Git IDs

+* A git ID is the name of a git object

+* Stored as a 40-char hex string

+* Often displayed as only the first 7 characters

+* You may use the first few ID chars (min 4) in git so long as it is unique within the repository

+* Uses SHA1 algorithm

+* Can manually compute a SHA1 for a file with..

+>git hash-object *file*

+***
 ### Commands Overview..

 #### git help gitcmd